Cap-go/tutorials/src/content/plugins-tutorials/cap-android-image-picker.md

 ---
-"title": "Using Android Image Picker with Capacitor", "description": "Step-by-step guide on implementing the androidimagepicker package in your Capacitor project for selecting multiple images and retrieving geo data.", "created_at": "2022-02-28",
+title: Using Android Image Picker with Capacitor
+description: Step-by-step guide on implementing the androidimagepicker package in your Capacitor project for selecting multiple images and retrieving geo data.
-"published": true,
-"slug": "cap-android-image-picker"
+created_at: 2022-02-28
+published": true
+slug: cap-android-image-picker
 ---

 # Using Android Image Picker with Capacitor